emilbayes/parallel-queue/README.md

 with `err.cancel === true`.
 If the `queue` has been `destroy`ed the callback will be invoked immediately with an error.

+**Note**: The task will not be executed before the `nextTick` as to avoid the `worker` function from plugging the event loop.
+This means you can `.push` and `cancel` as many tasks as you want synchronously.

+**Note 2**: You can cancel a running task, but that does not mean the actual work done by the `worker` is stopped, just that the `cb` supplied to `.push` is removed from the queue and called with an `Error`.

 ### `queue.destroy([err])`

 Cancel all pending tasks, and call the callback of all running tasks with an